chvonrohr/k8s-cicd/solution/README.md

 # hint: if you build the images again, you'll see how much faster it is due to caching

-# to restart a docker image you have to do the following
-docker stop letsboot-crawler
-docker rm letsboot-crawler
-# ... build and run as seen above

 # show your local images
 docker images|grep letsboot